 There will be weekly quizzes during the term focused on the readings.
 Students will be allowed to drop the lowest two quiz scores.
 If you miss a class, you also miss the quiz.
 There are no "make-up" quizzes.

 Presentation

-Each student will give a 15-20 minute presentation on a selected topic.
+Each student will give a 15-20 minute presentation on a selected topic that is linked to developmental psychopathology or psychoneuroimmunology.
 Students do not need to submit an article summary the week of their scheduled presentation.

 Final Paper